Listings for Nov. 27–Dec. 3, 2023; Black Friday streaming deals, "The Daily Show" has a new Canadian home, and more.

 It was later announced that Amazon Prime Video had acquired rights to the series in much of the world including Canada.
 It is now available for streaming on that service in Canada, as it has been since Friday, May 22, 2020.

-Little Fires Everywhere is included at no extra charge in the base-level Prime Video library included with Amazon Prime (affiliate link), the online retailer's membership program that also includes free delivery options, which costs $7.99 per month or $79.00 per year in Canada (plus applicable sales tax), with a one month free trial for new subscribers (offer varies slightly in Quebec).
+Little Fires Everywhere is included at no extra charge in the base-level Prime Video library included with Amazon Prime (affiliate link), the online retailer's membership program that also includes free delivery options, which costs $9.99 per month or $99.00 per year in Canada (plus applicable sales tax, as of April 2022), with a one month free trial for new subscribers (offer varies slightly in Quebec).

 Why wasn't it picked up in Canada sooner?